nyc-crh/site/content/topics/who-governs-schools/_index.md

 {{< in-progress >}}

 Maybe the most important question in education is: who decides?
-Choices about what students learn, who attends school where, who teaches: the lives of more than a million students in NYC are shaped by these kinds of decisions each day.
+Choices about what students learn, who attends school where, and who teaches: the lives of more than a million students in NYC are shaped by these kinds of decisions each day.
 New York City and state officials are today debating who makes decisions about New York City schools and how.
 The history of these debates can help inform our choices in the present.

 {{% read-more %}}